luquelab/Athena/docs/courses/capsid_workshop_fall_2021/capsid_anatomy_session_2021-10-27.md

 ## Part 1: The Athena initiative

-### Three foundational points:
+### The three foundations of Athena:
-+ Sharing scientific state-of-the-art transparently.
++ Refactoring scienctific knowldege to restrain the otherwise spontaneous increase of scientific noise (entropy).
-+ Synthesizing scienctific knowldege.
++ Sharing science transparently to hamper bombastic scientific rhetoric.
-+ Decouple evolving scientific knowledge from publications:
++ Gaining control of scientific knowledge for the people and by the people.
-    + Journals publish snapshots of science used for validation, advertisement, and promotion.
+    + Journals publish snapshots of science can be used for validation, advertisement, and promotion (professional ecosystem).

 ### Temporary Athena site for the Capsid Anatomy project:
 + GitHub repo: <https://github.com/luquelab/auto-lattice>